 - Identify areas for last-minute review: In the days before an exam, review the study cards and carefully note your areas of weakness.
-Concentrate your remaining study time on these areas. - Post-study quiz: By flipping through this book at random and viewing the questions on the right side of the pages, you can randomize your self-quiz to be sure that you're prepared in all areas. - Desk reference or field guide to core concepts (Quick Reference Guide section only): Networking professionals, sales representatives, and help-desk technicians alike can benefit from a handy, simple-to-navigate book that outlines the major topics aligned with the CCENT certification.
+Concentrate your remaining study time on these areas. - Post-study quiz: By flipping through this book at random and viewing the questions on the right side of the pages, you can randomize your self-quiz to be sure that you're prepared in all areas. - Desk reference or field guide to core concepts (Quick Reference Guide sections only): Networking professionals, sales representatives, and help-desk technicians alike can benefit from a handy, simple-to-navigate book that outlines the major topics aligned with the CCNA certification.

-Quick Reference Guide
+Ouick Reference Guide

-After the flash cards, you will find the Quick Reference Guide, which can serve as both a study guide for the CCENT exam and as a companion reference to the text.
-For readers who seek CCENT certification, this Quick Reference Guide is well suited to reinforce the concepts learned in the text rather than as a sole source of information.
-For readers who have either already obtained CCENT certification or simply need a basic overview, the study sheets in this guide can serve as a standalone reference.
+At the end of each part of the book, after the flash cards, you will find the Quick Reference Guide, which can serve as both a study guide for the CCNA exam and as a companion reference to the text.
+For readers who seek CCNA certification, this Quick Reference Guide is well suited to reinforce the concepts learned in the text rather than as a sole source of information.
+For readers who have either already obtained CCNA certification or simply need a basic overview, the study sheets in this guide can serve as a standalone reference.